Taverham Band is based in Taverham, a village to the north-west of Norwich, Norfolk, one of the eastern counties of the

-In conjunction with 1st Taverham Scouts, Taverham Band has since 1995, organised the popular outdoor “Proms in the Park” event series, “Exploding Brass” which ran from 1995 to 2013.
+In conjunction with 1st Taverham Scouts, Taverham Band organised the popular outdoor “Proms in the Park” event series, “Exploding Brass” which ran from 1995 to 2013.

 Taverham Band is a great group of people who really enjoy entertaining their public.
 But more than just being a group of musicians they have a great social life and spend a lot of time together outside of the rehearsal room and concert venue.
 Perhaps that’s why they are so popular and successful!

 Anyone interested in booking the Band or joining should contact Ian Colman MBE (Musical Director) via the “Contact Us” page of this website.